Services > Solid Waste (Refuse) and Recycling

 amount of hazardous waste produced is limited.

-facilities are also available to Illinois residents for household
+(permanent) drop-off facilities are available to Illinois residents for

-It is recommended to contact the facilities prior to visitation as hours
+facilities.
+It is recommended to contact the facilities prior to

-may change during the year.
-Latex paint is not accepted at any
+visitation as hours may change during the year.
+Latex paint is not

-drop-off facility (please see below information on latex paint
+accepted at any drop-off facility (please see below information on latex

 Saturday & Sunday, 9:00 AM to 2:00 PM